-Follow-up visits will take place as per the schedule of attendances described in APPENDIX A: SCHEDULE OF diary cards (paper or electronic) and blood, nasal fluid and (optional) saliva tests at these time points as detailed in the schedule of attendances.
+Follow-up visits will take place as per the schedule of attendances described in APPENDIX A: SCHEDULE OF PROCEDURES.
+Participants will be assessed for local and systemic adverse events, interim history, review of diary cards (paper or electronic) and blood, nasal fluid and (optional) saliva tests at these time points as detailed in the schedule of attendances.
 Blood will also be taken for immunology purposes.
 Observations and physical exam will be performed as and when clinically indicated.